seeniforu/Own-Small-Applicatons/README.md

 ## Original Cleaner

 Hi Guys, Created Small application to Clean Temp Files Just by Double Clicking it.
+(Especially for Those who hesitate to use Third party apps)

 It'll Do Following Actions (**CMD Windows May Pops-up**, Don't Panic 😂)